j-leedy/DFTensiometer/README.md

 **Created by: Joe Leedy, Mark Belanger, Peter Schnell**

 ## Repository Structure
-This repository contains 4 folder:
+This repository contains 4 folders:
 * `app`: this folder is most imortant to the user and contains the executable for installing the app. **No other files or folders are needed for using the app.**

 * `code`: this folder contains code used for creating the app.
 Some files are in the form of MATLAB Scripts (.m) and Live Scripts (.mlx) and these were used during testing for analyzing the signal of a pluck to understand the frequencies more and eventually find a filtering range.
 These files are not crucial to the apps function and were used just for testing.
-This folder also contains the MATLAB App Designer file (.mlapp) that the app interface as created with. **If you are interested in iterating on this app, the file titled `DFTensiometer_App.mlapp` will be of most interest to you, along with the dependent functions titled `tension.m` and `natural_frequency.m`.
+This folder also contains the MATLAB App Designer file (.mlapp) that the app interface as created with. **If you are interested in iterating on this app, the file titled `DFTensiometer_App.mlapp` will be of most interest to you, along with the dependent functions titled `tension.m`, `bandpass_frequencies.m` and `natural_frequency.m`.
 These files control the function of the app, however, the app will need to be repackaged using MATLAB Compliler if any changes are made.
 Modifying these files will NOT change the function of the app in the `app` folder as is.**

 * `data`: this folder contains data used for the preliminary data anlysis we did to understand the signal that comes from a spoke pluck.
 These are used in the scripts in the `code` folder.
 These files are not used in the app's function.